adamsilver/fdpb/03-book-a-flight.md

 }
 ```

-With this in place, we can check to see if the `DatePicker()` is defined.
-If it is, then we can initialise it which will enhance the interface in browsers that don't support the date input.
-Lovely.
+As the `DatePicker()` is only defined when there's no support for the native date input, we can check to see if its defined before initialising it.
+This is known as a dynamic JavaScript API, because it changes based on support and is a crucial aspect of designing progressively enhanced interfaces.

 ```JS
 if(typeof DatePicker !== "undefined") {